 - Site clearing and grading.

-- Paving within the reservoir site and on Northeast 39thStreet.
+- Paving on the reservoir site and Northeast 39thStreet.

 Grand Opening

-The completion of the Pikes Peak Reservoir project marks a big milestone for Bellevue Utilities, and with that, Utilities is planning to have a grand opening ceremony on Wednesday, June 14.
-More information about this event will be posted here at the beginning of June.
+The completion of the Pikes Peak Reservoir project marks a big milestone for Bellevue Utilities, and with that, Utilities is hosted an opening ceremony on June 14, 2023.
+Due to limited access and parking, it was a small gathering for key dignitaries and stakeholders, but Bellevue Television recorded it:

 Project background

-Utilities has evaluated the existing reservoir and pump station and determined they are not up to current seismic and operating standards and are nearing the end of their useful lives.
+Utilities evaluated the old reservoir and pump station and determined they were not up to current seismic and operating standards and are nearing the end of their useful lives.
 Utilities took a collaborative approach over the initial phase of this project to evaluate alternatives and select an option to improve the reservoir and pump station.

 During the preliminary design phase, it was determined that the preferred alternative was to replace the existing Pikes Peak reservoir and relocate and incorporate the Pikes Peak pump station operation to facilities in Cherry Crest.
-The aging Cherry Crest Pump Station facility, located next to the Cherry Crest Mini Park along 127th Avenue NE, was finished being reconstructed in 2021.
-The new facility serves the Cherry Crest, Bridle Trails, and Pikes Peak neighborhoods.
+The aging Cherry Crest Pump Station facility, located next to the Cherry Crest Mini Park along 127th Avenue NE, was reconstructed from September 2019 to June 2021.
+The new facility serves the Cherry Crest, Bridle Trails and Pikes Peak neighborhoods.

-Once the new Cherry Crest Pump Station was put into operation, construction was able to begin on the Pikes Peak Reservoir Replacement project.
+Once the new Cherry Crest Pump Station was put into operation, construction began on replacement of the Pikes Peak Reservoir.

 This project is part of Utilities' Rehabilitation and Replacement program, established to maintain the area’s water service infrastructure.
-The Pikes Peak Reservoir has been identified as one of the more seismically deficient reservoirs in the system and is a high-priority project.
+The old Pikes Peak Reservoir was identified as one of the more seismically deficient reservoirs in the system and is a high-priority project.

 Collaborative evaluation process

-During the preliminary design phase, Utilities evaluated proposed improvements for the replacement of the reservoir and pump station within the existing site located in Bridle Trails State Park.
-To ensure the Pikes Peak Reservoir Replacement project was a collaborative effort, the project team created and gathered public input through a Community Advisory Group (CAG) made up of key stakeholders of several community groups and interested individuals who live near and/or use the park.
+During the preliminary design phase, Utilities evaluated proposed improvements for the replacement of the reservoir and pump station at the existing site at Bridle Trails State Park.
+To gather input from residents, the project team formed a Community Advisory Group made up of stakeholders of community groups and interested individuals who lived near and/or used the park.

-The CAG met seven times from December 2016 through September 2017 to discuss community priorities and project alternatives.
+The group met seven times from December 2016 through September 2017 to discuss community priorities and project alternatives.
 Utilities also hosted an open house for the general public and briefed the Bridle Trails Community Club to share information about the project.
-From this process, a preferred alternative was mutually selected.
-Communication between Utilities and the CAG continued throughout the design phase and has continued through the construction phase.
+From this process, a preferred option was mutually selected.
+Communication between Utilities and the advisory group continued throughout the design and construction phases.

 New reservoir design